 How heavy is a 3 piece slate pool table?

 A pool table with 3 pieces of slate measuring 1 inch by 8 feet in diameter has a total weight of approximately 170 pounds per slate.
-230 lbs is the weight of each slate piece on a 9-foot slate pool table with a 1-inch slate bed.
+230 lbs are the weight of each slate piece on a 9-foot slate pool table with a 1-inch slate bed.
 About 425 pounds is the typical weight of an 8-foot single-piece slate.

 Why do you need a professional to move a pool table?